Mzwanele Manyi: Jacob Zuma Foundation

-Political affiliations

-African Transformation Movement: 2019–2023
+African Transformation Movement (2019–2023)

-Formerly a member of the governing African National Congress (ANC), Manyi announced in January 2019 that he would join the African Transformation Movement (ATM), a party founded in 2018 that became closely associated with supporters of Zuma and of so-called radical economic transformation.
+Formerly a member of the governing African National Congress (ANC), Manyi announced in January 2019 that he would join the African Transformation Movement (ATM), a party founded in 2018 that became closely associated with supporters of Zuma and of Radical Economic Transformation.
 At the press conference where he announced his decision, Manyi said that the ANC was "sabotaging" itself, particularly in its apparent lack of will to implement land expropriation without compensation and other transformative measures.
 ATM leader Vuyolwethu Zungula said that the party had no objection to Manyi's history, saying: We want to transform society.
 We can't just be working with the most clean people.
 We can't reject a person from wanting to take part in developing South Africa...
 [Manyi's] character has changed, his language has changed, because the work of the ATM is to transform minds.
-It can best be seen in Manyi.Manyi's recruitment to the ATM followed an abortive attempt to establish his own movement, the All Africa Decolonisation Congress (AADC), founded in December 2018.
+It can best be seen in Manyi.Manyi's recruitment to the ATM followed an abortive attempt to establish his own movement, the All Africa Decolonisation Congress (AADC), in December 2018.
 The day after he announced that he was joining the ATM, the AADC released a statement saying that it felt it had to "distance ourselves from Mzwanele Jimmy Manyi and all his fraudulent activities", especially because Manyi intended for the AADC to ally with the ATM.
-In the statement, the AADC's Edward Mokomele said that he had become aware that "Manyi and ATM leadership are laundering money through the party", via sympathetic churches, and additionally claimed that Manyi had met with the Guptas overseas to discuss the funding of the AADC.
+In the statement, the AADC's Edward Mokomele said that he had become aware that "Manyi and ATM leadership are laundering money through the party" via sympathetic churches, and additionally claimed that Manyi had met with the Guptas overseas to discuss the funding of the AADC.
 Manyi said that he would sue for defamation and that, "AADC is my own creation, my own party and I will prove that by shutting it down".

 Manyi was appointed to the ATM's national executive committee and as the party's head of policy.
 In addition, in the 2019 general election, he stood as an ATM candidate for election to the National Assembly, but he was ranked 14th on the ATM's party list and was not elected to a seat.

+Member of Parliament (2023–present)

-Economic Freedom Fighters: 2023–2024
+Economic Freedom Fighters

 In May 2023, ahead of the next year's general election, Manyi announced that he was leaving the ATM to join the Economic Freedom Fighters (EFF), another opposition party.
 He said that he was leaving the ATM amicably and hoped to act as a bridge between the two parties.
 He explained that, because the EFF was a larger party than the ATM, "I have decided that I can serve South Africa better in an organization like the EFF".

 On 6 June 2023, it was reported that Manyi had selected by the EFF to represent the party in the National Assembly.
 He was sworn in the following day in a ceremony presided over by Speaker Nosiviwe Mapisa-Nqakula.